Men's Lacrosse Signs 12 Prep Standouts to National Letters of Intent

-In his third season as head coach of the Michigan men's lacrosse team, head coach John Paul continued his quest towards building the Wolverines into an NCAA power afterspending the previous 14 seasons as head coach of the University of Michigan men's lacrosse club team, compiling a career record of 241-44.
+In his fourth season as head coach of the Michigan men's lacrosse team, head coach John Paul has continued his quest towards building the Wolverines into an NCAA power after spending the previous 14 seasons as head coach of the University of Michigan men's lacrosse club team, compiling a career record of 241-44.
 Under his direction, the team earned 13 straight Men's Collegiate Lacrosse Association (MCLA) national tournament invitations (1999-2011), reaching at least the quarterfinals every year except one.
 His teams captured an unprecedented three straight national club team titles from 2008-10, and 11 of the last 13 Central Collegiate Lacrosse Association (CCLA) championships, including each of the last five.

 On June 17, 2013, Paul was inducted into the US Lacrosse Hall of Fame Michigan Chapter for his contributions to the game of lacrosse in the state of Michigan.